jbman/rendeer/csv-included.md

-# Rendering setcions with an other format
+# Rendering sections with an additional format

 Rendeer supports rendering other formats insided the markdown text.
 An additional format can be included in a section which starts with -- at the start of a line ends with -- at the start of a line.